saguileran/Simulation-Protocol/readme.md

   V[1][0] = 0; V[1][1] = 0;  V[1][2] = 1;  V[1][3] =  0;  V[1][4]= -1;
 }
 ```
-**Macroscopic quantities functions, density function, flux, and equilibrium density function**.Through the procedure of moment matching  one makes an Ansatz for the equilibrium f function by using a weighted series with increasing order of the velocity components, this function is tuned or matched so that the condictions of conservation of mass and momentum are retrieved, which basically assures that we obtain the wave equation at the macroscopic limit
+**Macroscopic quantities functions: density, flux, and equilibrium density functionw**.

+Through the procedure of moment matching  one makes an Ansatz for the equilibrium f function by using a weighted series with increasing order of the velocity components, this function is tuned or matched so that the condictions of conservation of mass and momentum are retrieved, which basically assures that we obtain the wave equation at the macroscopic limit
 ```c++
 double LatticeBoltzmann::rho(int ix, int iy, bool UseNew){
   int i; double suma = 0;